 Class days for the Final Grade Appeal Process are defined as Monday through Friday when classes are in session, excluding officially recognized Baptist University holidays.
-The timeframes in which the University intends to act, as prescribed in this policy, indicate the University's desire to proceed expeditiously, and these time frames may be expanded in order to allow the University to take care and to act prudently.
+The time frames in which the University intends to act, as prescribed in this policy, indicate the University's desire to proceed expeditiously, and these time frames may be expanded in order to allow the University to take care and to act prudently.

-Students who wish to appeal a final grade should follow the procedure noted below.
+Students who wish to appeal a final grade should follow the procedure listed below.

-If the student wishes to question a final grade, he or she must confer with the instructor on how the grade was determined.
-This informal step must be initiated by the student within three (3) class days after receiving the final grade.
+If the student wishes to question a final grade, they must meet with the instructor on how the grade was determined.
+This step must be initiated by the student within three (3) class days after receiving the final grade.
 In most circumstances, the discussion between the instructor and the student results in a resolution.

-If the student concerns are not resolved by discussion with the instructor, the student may submit a written request to the Academic Dean (or designee) administratively responsible for the academic division in which the course grade was given.
-This written request to the Academic Dean must be made within three (3) class days of meeting with the instructor.
+If the student concerns are not resolved by discussion with the instructor, the student may submit a written appeal request to the Program/Dept. Chair (or designee) administratively responsible for the academic program in which the course grade was given.
+This written request to the Program/Department Chair (or designee) must be made within three (3) class days of meeting with the instructor.
 The written request must include specific reasons on how the grade does not accurately reflect the quality of his or her academic work in the course, that the grade was calculated in error, or that the grade was determined in a manner inconsistent with the course syllabus.
+The request must be emailed to the Program/Department Chair (or designee) using the University email.

-The Academic Dean will meet with the student within three (3) class days of receiving the final grade appeal written request.
-The decision will be rendered by the Academic Dean (or designee) within three (3) class days after the meeting and sent via U.S. postal service, certified-signature required, to the last mailing address which the student provided to the University.
+The Program/Department Chair (or designee) will generally meet with the student within three (3) class days of receiving the final grade appeal written request.
+The decision will be rendered by the Program/Department Chair (or designee) within three (3) class days after the meeting and sent to the student at their Baptist University email address.

-If the student does not concur with the action taken by the Academic Dean in Step 3, the student has the option of appealing the decision to the Provost (or designee) within one week of receipt of the Academic Dean's decision, or, if the letter is returned by the post office to the University without the student's signature showing receipt of the letter, from the date the letter was mailed.
+If the student does not concur with the action taken by the Program/Department Chair (or designee) the student has the option of appealing the decision to the Academic Dean administratively responsible for the academic program in which the course grade was given within one week of the date the decision was emailed to the student at their Baptist University email address.
 The student forfeits any appeal rights beyond this time period.

-To initiate the process, the student must submit a written request to the Provost (or designee in the Provost's absence) with specific reasons on how the grade does not accurately reflect the quality of his or her academic work in the course, that the grade was calculated in error, or that the grade was determined in a manner inconsistent with the course syllabus.
+To initiate the process, the student must submit a written request to the Academic Dean within one week of the date the decision was emailed to the student at their Baptist University email address.
+The appeal must state specifically how the grade does not accurately reflect the quality of his or her academic work in the course, that the grade was calculated in error, or that the grade was determined in a manner inconsistent with the course syllabus.

-The Provost (or designee) shall review the matter, and may, if the Provost (or designee) thinks it is appropriate, conduct further investigation and/or engage in additional hearings.
+The Academic Dean (or designee) shall review the matter, and may, if appropriate, conduct further investigation and/or engage in additional hearings.

-The decision will be rendered by the Provost (or designee) in consultation with the President.
-The decision of the Provost is final and will be sent via U.S. postal service, certified-signature required, to the last mailing address which the student provided to the University.
+The decision will be rendered by the Academic Dean (or designee) in consultation with the Provost.
+The decision of the Academic Dean (or designee) is final and will be sent to the student at their Baptist University email address.